SH1NSETSU/anixen/README.md

 <div align="center">

-# aniLeo will no longer receive updates or be maintained. you are free to take this as a template
+# d1gitalanime will no longer receive updates or be maintained. you are free to take this as a template

 </div>